Over It (Katharine McPhee song)

-"Over It" is a song recorded by American singer Katharine McPhee from her debut album Katharine McPhee (2007).
+"Over It" is a song recorded by American singer Katharine McPhee from her eponymous debut studio album Katharine McPhee (2007).
 It was released as the lead single from the record on January 15, 2007, through RCA.
 Billy Steinberg and Josh Alexander produced "Over It", and co-wrote it with Ruth-Anne Cunningham.
 It is a pop breakup song with lyrics about young love.

 Response to the single was mixed; some critics identified "Over It" as an album highlight, while others felt it was "generic".
 Billie Eilish stated on her radio show that "Over It" is one of her favorite songs, saying that "[Over It has] been like one of my top songs for like years".
 A music video was released to promote the track.
 German pop girl group Queensberry recorded a cover of "Over It" for their debut studio album Volume I (2008).

 Background and recording

 Katharine McPhee was the runner-up of the fifth season of American Idol, and received a record contract with 19 Recordings.
 After releasing "My Destiny" and a cover version of "Somewhere Over the Rainbow" in 2006, McPhee started to work on her first album; "Over It" was written and recorded a few weeks before the album release in 2007.
 McPhee said that she instantly connected with the song, explaining: "I know what it feels like to be over a guy."
 She felt that the track would be relatable for listeners, and said that the track's title was one of her most frequently used expressions.